renwinping/qusageplot/README.md

 - Use `QUsagePlot::setTimeUnit` to set the unit, by default, "Sec" is used.

-Label's font and color can be set via `QUsagePlot::setLabelFont` and `QUsagePlot::setLbaelColor`, by default, the four labels are set to be gray and `Arial` is used.
+Label's font and color can be set via `QUsagePlot::setLabelFont` and `QUsagePlot::setLbaelColor`, by default, the four labels are set to be gray and `Arial` is the default font.

-`QCustomPlot::toPixmap` is re-designed to leave out grid and bolden the borders when taking a snapshot, thus making it easy to make out when used to be icons.
+`QCustomPlot::toPixmap` is re-designed to leave out grid and bolden the borders when taking a snapshot, thus making it easy to distinguish when being used as icons.

 `QUsagePlot::setThemeColor` is used to set the theme color, the input should be the color of the border, the rest of everything will be handled automatically to match the border color.